 POLICY ON FACULTY LEAVES OF ABSENCE

-This policy spells out the policies and procedures for applying for (a) leaves of absence with pay (sabbatical and difference in pay leaves); and (b) professional or personal leaves of absence without pay; and (c) family care and medical leave.
+This policy spells out the policies and procedures for applying for (a) professional leaves of absence without pay and (b) personal leaves of absence with and without pay.
 In this document, "application" shall refer to all papers and forms submitted by a faculty member for the purpose of requesting a leave of absence.
-"Proposal" shall refer to that part of the application in which the faculty member describes the manner in which the leave of absence is to be used.
-The Provost and Vice President for Academic Affairs (Provost) is designated by the President to oversee all leave applications by faculty members.
+The Provost and Vice President for Academic Affairs (Provost) are designated by the President to oversee all leave applications by faculty members.